intersystems/Samples-RAG-Application/README.md

 If you do not have Git installed, download the repository and extract into a new directory.

 ## Create the database
-You can run a Community version of the IRIS Data Platform using Docker:
+You can run a Community version of InterSystems IRIS data platform using Docker:
 ```
 docker pull intersystemsdc/iris-community:latest